Stepping Reflex In Babies: Definition, Types & Significance

 Image: Shutterstock

 1. Rooting reflex: When you stroke the corners of the baby’s mouth or cheeks, they turn their head in the direction of the touch.
 This reflex helps a newborn find the nipple and latch to it.
-This reflex goes away by four months of age.
+This rooting reflex in babies goes away by four months of age.

 1. Tonic neck reflex or fencing reflex: If the baby turns their head in a direction, the arm on that side stretches while the other arm bends at the elbow.
 Since it resembles a pose of a fencer, it is also called a fencing reflex.
 The reflex disappears between the ages of five and seven months.